 TIP: Anything you can do to make it easy for your staffing agency to present candidates and enlist your prompt response to the candidates presented will reduce your staffing agency’s SERVICE COSTS—and ultimately your bill rate!
 If you’ve been working with a staffing agency for a long period of time, you might inquire as to how much they could lower your bill rate if you worked with them on a “just send” basis (meaning you place and order and they hand select the candidate to fill it)

-The more agencies or resources you use to help you locate the right employee, the less likely you are to get the full engagement of any one staffing agency.
+While many employers believe that the more agencies they involve to help them with their recruit, the more likely they are to find the candidate they need.
+In truth, the more agencies or resources you use to help you locate the right employee, the less likely you are to get the full engagement of any one staffing agency.
 Many agencies will reduce their resource commitments if too many agencies or other recruiting resources are competing to fill the same req.
 PACE, for example, offers significant discounts for “exclusive listings” as we know that exclusivity reduces our costs of service – a savings we are more than willing to share with PACE customers.

 TIP: Don’t make the mistake of assuming that competition between multiple staffing agencies assures faster response or better quality.
 Asking for a discount in bill rates in exchange for an exclusive listing is a better “best practice!”

 How Long Will the Employee You Select Be Working on Assignment?

 The longer the temporary or contract assignment the longer the staffing company has to recoup its up front recruiting costs.
 The longer an assignment, the lower should be your mark up or bill rate.

 TIP: Be aware of the impact of length of assignment on staffing agency costs and negotiate bill rates accordingly.
 Some agencies will offer discounted rates from day one of the assignment.
 Others will be willing to lower their rates after 3, 6, or 12 months.